-To set up the form, from the left-hand menu select Feedback form, then click Add question.
+To set up the form, from the Settings left-hand menu select Feedback fields, then click Add Field.

-If you are puzzled about what you could ask, you can use the "Guru Feedback" which includes a large bank of preset questions you could add with a click, that represent some of the best practices for feedback collection in the industry.
+If you are puzzled about what you could ask, you can use the "Guru Questions" which includes a large bank of preset questions you could add with a click, that represents some of the best practices for feedback collection in the industry.

-Feedback questions can be defined as “required” in order to ensure receiving answers to the important questions.
-You can add as many questions as needed.
+You can add as many questions as needed, and any field you add can be defined as “Required” to ensure receiving answers to the important questions.

 7. Manage your workflow

 Finally, there’s an option to manage the Feedback importance value available to the user submitting the Feedback, such as ‘Must have’ and ‘Nice to have’.
-Define your own values, delete existing ones and reorder as needed.
+Add new importance levels, delete existing ones and reorder as needed.